How in the world do i get my inventions into production with no money to invest?

 The first step will be to file patents.
 Patent attorneys, like all attorneys, provide no cost or reduced cost services for the benefit of the public.
 This is called "pro bono publico", or just, "pro bono", and it means "for the good of the public."
 It will take real effort, but, you should be able to find a patent attorney to help you at no cost.

-First, you need to call all eight (8!) patent attorneys that live in Alaska.
-Next, you might want to move your prototypes and inventions to another state, like Washington.
+First, you need to call all eleven (11!) patent attorneys that live in Alaska.
+You can use a qualified patent attorney from any state in the US, but it might be helpful to meet with one locally.
+Next, you might want to move your prototypes and inventions to another state, like Arizona.
 Really!
 For pro bono patent work, it may be helpful for you to be able to show your prototypes in person.
-The State of Washington encourages pro bono activity and actively recognizes attorneys that do more than 50 hours of pro bono work each year.
-While Washington has a referral program, your specific need is so specialized, I recommend that you contact patent attorneys directly.
+The State of Arizona encourages pro bono activity and actively recognizes attorneys that do more than 50 hours of pro bono work each year.
+While Arizona has a referral program, your specific need is so specialized, I recommend that you contact patent attorneys directly.

 When you arrive in your new state with your inventions, use the USPTO attorney database to search by location and make a list of patent attorneys nearby.
 Start calling them.
 Explain that you have built a working prototype of an invention.
 Explain that you have no money.
 Ask politely if they ever do pro bono patent work.